vohai2003/hdp_data_tutorials/tutorials/hdp/analyzing-social-media-and-customer-sentiment-with-apache-nifi-and-hdp-search/tutorial.md

 ![work_flow](assets/images/work_flow.png)

 Great!
 The NiFi flow has been set up.
 The _boxes_ are what NiFi calls processors.
 Each of the processors can be connected to one another and help make data flow.
 Each processor can perform specific tasks.
 They are at the very heart of NiFi's functionality.

-**Note!** You can make you flows looks very clean by having the connections between all of your processors at 90 degree angles with respect to one another.
+**Note!** You can make your flows look very clean by having the connections between all of your processors at 90 degree angles with respect to one another.
 You can do this by [**double clicking a connection arrow to create a vertex**](https://community.hortonworks.com/content/kbentry/1828/tip-bend-those-connections.html).
 This will allow you to customize the look of your flow

 Try **right-clicking** on a few of the the processors and look at their configuration.
 This can help you better understand how the Twitter flow works.